 Note on removal of special education students: Removal of a student with a disability, under certain circumstances, may constitute a change in the student's placement.
-Accordingly, no teacher may remove a student with a disability from his or her class until he or she has verified with the principal or the chairperson of the Committee on Special Education that the removal will not violate the student's rights under state or federal law or regulation.
+Accordingly, no administrator may remove a student with a disability from his or her class until he or she has verified that the removal will not violate the student's rights under state or federal law or regulation.